MikeXL/bayes/README.md

 fun ...
 The logged posterior sampling function nmc ...
 The iterations of Markov Chains nbi ...
 Number of burn ins hmc ...
-Hamiltonian Monte Carlo or sometime named hybrid Monte Carlo, default is FALSE with simple propose function.
+Hamiltonian Monte Carlo or sometime named hybrid Monte Carlo,
+        default is FALSE with simple propose function.
 Yet to be implemented.

 ```

 ## t.test
+Here is the run based on the toy mcmc simulation function I wrote.
 ```
 x <- rnorm(5, 0, 1)
 y <- rnorm(5, 0, 2)